huijunchen9260/dmenufm/README.md

 	- `Bulk Rename all` to delete all the content in the directory.

 ### `HIS` to record history

 - history file stored in `$HOME/.config/dmenufm/dmenufm_history`.
 - The maximum number of history is 5000.

 ### `BMK` to store as bookmarks

 - Choose the listed bookmark to enter that directory.
 Bookmarks are stored in `$HOME/.config/dmenufm/dmenufm_bookmark`
-- Choose "Add BMK" to browse between directories using new dmenu prompt.
+- Choose `Add BMK` to browse between directories using new dmenu prompt.
 	- To add file to bookmark, choose files in new dmenu prompt.
 	- To add directory to bookmark, enter the directory and choose `./` to confirm.
 - Choose "Delete BMK" to delete one file/directory in bookmark.